kaisenlinux/manpages-dev/category/FTP/lFTP.md

               limit the time for DNS queries.
 If DNS server is unavailable too long, lftp will fail to resolve a given host name.
 Set to `never' to disable.

        dns:order (list of protocol names)
               sets  the  order  of  DNS  queries.
 Default  is ``inet6 inet'' which means first look up address in inet6 family, then inet and use them in that order.
 To disable inet6 (AAAA) lookup, set this variable to ``inet''.

        dns:use-fork (boolean)
               if true, lftp will fork before resolving host address.
 Default is true.

        dns:max-retries (number)
               If zero, there is no limit on the number of times lftp will try to lookup an address.
-If > 0, lftp will try only this number of times to look up an address of each address family in dns:order.
+If > 0, lftp will try only this number of times to look up an address of each address fam‐ ily in dns:order.

        dns:name (string)
               This  setting can be used to substitute a host name alias with another name or IP address.
-The host name alias is used as the setting closure, the sub‐ stituted name or IP address is in the value.
+The host name alias is used as the setting closure, the substituted name or IP address is in the value.
 Multiple names or IP addresses can be separated by comma.

        file:charset (string)
               local character set.
 It is set from current locale initially.